Renault cuts Nissan stake, shedding conglomerate discount may be tougher: Analysis

 With a price/earnings ratio for the stock of 4.4 times, Renault lags the European car and parts index.

-The roughly 43 per cent stake in Nissan is worth around $6.5 billion.
-That's a little more than half of Renault's market capitalisation of around $12.4 billion, according to Refinitiv data.
+The roughly 43 per cent stake in Nissan is worth around US$6.5 billion.
+That's a little more than half of Renault's market capitalisation of around US$12.4 billion, according to Refinitiv data.

 DECISION-MAKING